-The mission of the Dataset Exchange WG is to:
+The mission of the Dataset Exchange Working Group is to:

-- Define and publish guidance on the use of application profiles when requesting and serving data on the Web.
+- Define and publish guidance on the specification and use of application profiles when requesting and serving data on the Web.

 Maximizing interoperability between services such as data catalogs, e-Infrastructures and virtual research environments requires not just the use of standard vocabularies but of application profiles.
 These define how a vocabulary is used, for example by providing cardinality constraints and/or enumerated lists of allowed values such that data can be validated.
 The development of several application profiles based on DCAT, such as the European Commission's DCAT-AP is particularly noteworthy in this regard.

-Rather than limit the number of metadata standards and application profiles in use, systems should be able to expose and ingest (meta)-data according to multiple standards through a transparent and sustainable interface.
+Rather than limit the number of metadata standards and application profiles in use, systems should be able to expose and ingest (meta)-data according to multiple standards through transparent and sustainable interfaces.
 We thus need a mechanism for servers to indicate the available standards and application profiles, and for clients to choose an appropriate one.
 This leads to the concept of content negotiation by application profile, which is orthogonal to content negotiation by data format and language that is already part of HTTP.
-It is expected that a new RFC on this topic will be developed at IETF and published in parallel with the Dataset Exchange Working Group, based on the existing draft presented at the SDSVoc workshop.
-Taken together, this external work and the DXWG's definition of what is meant by application profile and how clients and servers may interact in different ways based on that, will provide a powerful means to exchange data in any format (JSON, RDF, XML etc.) according to declared structures against which the data can be validated.
+A new Internet Draft on profile negotiation currently under development at IETF with input from the Dataset Exchange Working Group, is based on the draft presented at the SDSVoc workshop.
+The combination of DXWG's definition of what is meant by "application profile", together with the DXWG view of how clients and servers may interact in different ways based on these profiles, together with this external work will provide a powerful means to exchange data in any format (JSON, RDF, XML etc.) according to declared structures against which the data can be validated.

-DCAT is formulated as an RDF vocabulary and is expected to remain so, however, the working Group is agnostic about data formats.
+DCAT is formulated as an RDF vocabulary and is expected to remain so, however, as with all earlier work, the working Group is agnostic about data formats.
 Methods for expressing DCAT in other (existing) formats are in scope.

 The following documents SHOULD be considered by the Working Group as direct inputs to the specifications to be developed.